4bdulWadood/ChirperSocialMedia/README.md

 2. "nodemon index.js" in server folder on another command line window to start server locally.
 ### Additional Steps
 3. Simulate multiple users at the same time:
-   * "npm start" on another command line window to start client on http://localhost:3001/ and so on.
+   * "npm start" on another command line window to start client on http://localhost:3001/ .

 ## UI
 ### Login/Register